vlgiitr/academic-kickstart/content/authors/arpit/_index.md

 - arpit

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 30
+weight : 10

 # Role/position
-role: Jedi Master
+#role: Jedi Master

 # Organizations/Affiliations
 organizations: